jonathanmann/jonathanmann.github.io/_posts/2015-10-18-plotting-game-of-life-with-matplot-lib.md

 ---
 layout: post
-title: Plotting Conway's Game of Life with Matplotlib
+title: Visualizing Conway's Game of Life with Matplotlib
 comments: true
 image: https://cdn.rawgit.com/jonathanmann/blog_examples/master/Python/game_of_life/output/gameoflife.gif
 excerpt: While working through practice problems on leetcode, I encountered a problem I hadn't seen for a while, Conway's Game of Life.
 After implementing the solution, I decided it would be interesting to take it a step further and generate graphics to display the game.